Emmacharleswilson/model-search/README.md

 - From the main menu there is an option to Add New Model.
 - Once the user has selected this option they are then asked to input a value for First Name, Last Name, Height, Hair Colour, Age, Gender.
 - Once all fields have been entered the user will be asked if they would like to save the model or not.
-- If they do the model will be saved, otherwise they can go back to the main menu.
+- If they do the model will be saved, otherwise, they can go back to the main menu.

 ### Edit existing models:
 - From the main menu there is an option to Edit Existing Models, once the user has selected this they will first be taken to search for the model by first name or last name.
 - The user will then be asked for the name they would like to search.
-- If theres a match found, this will be printed to the terminal and the user will be asked to select which model they would like to edit.
+- If there's a match found, this will be printed to the terminal and the user will be asked to select which model they would like to edit.
 - The user will be asked which field they would like to edit and then be asked for the new information.
 - The new information will be saved to the spreadsheet.